 Sever’s disease (also known as calcaneal apophysitis) is a type of bony injury where the growth plate at the back of the heel bone becomes inflamed and causes pain.
 It is the most common cause of heel pain in children between the ages 8 - 14 years, particularly those who are active or participate in a lot of sports on a regular basis.

-Is your child active and been complaining of heel pain?
-Click here to book a time with one of our friendly Podiatrists to assess your child today.Enquire Today
+Is your child active and has been complaining of heel pain?
+Click here to book a time with one of our friendly Podiatrists to assess your child today.Enquire Today Read our Blog

 “My Grandma had bunions”.
 We’ve heard it a thousand times.
 Don’t feel you’re destined to end up with feet like your Gran, prevention is key.

 Think you have a bunion that needs our help?
-Click here to book and appointment now with one of our Podiatrists.Enquire Today
+Click here to book an appointment now with one of our Podiatrists.Enquire Today

 Metatarsalgia is a general term used to describe pain and inflammation in the ball of your foot.
 The metatarsals are the long thin bones in your foot that your toes are attached to.